inrupt/artifact-generator/README.md

 ```

 We can now use this JavaScript artifact directly in our applications, both
-Node.js and browser based.
+Node.js and browser-based.
 For example, for Node.js manually create a new
 `package.json` file using the following content that references the Pet Rock
 artifact we just generated: